Brownsville, Vermont: Geography

-Home of the Brownsville Society

 Covered Bridges

 Three of Vermont's covered bridges are nearby – Best's Bridge near Churchill Road and Bowers Bridge, both of which are listed in the National Register of Historic Places.
 The Twigg bridge on Yale Road was moved to its location by a developer and was heavily damaged by wind in 2002.
+The flooding caused by tropical storm Irene in 2011 damaged several bridges such as the Bowers Bridge.